hennypurnomo/Keyword-Extraction/readme.txt

-This project aims to create a generic pipeline for automatically extracting keywords in a given document.
+This project aims to create a generic pipeline for automatically extracting keywords in scientific papers, abstracts and news articles.

 There are 4 folders on this project. figure - storing the result of generated figure.